The Art of Feng Shui: The Myth and the Marvel

 “Study nature, love nature, stay close to nature.
 It will never fail you.”

 -Frank Lloyd Wright

 It is possibly the most ancient design movement known and yet has made itself an avant-garde design craze.
-Although, over three thousand years old, the idea of Feng Shui has received much attention in modern day.
+Although, over three thousand years old, the idea of Feng Shui has received much attention in the modern day.
 Surf the net or the local bookstores and you will find numerous resources on the subject.
 It has taken the Interior Design industry by storm and has found a way into university classrooms all over the world.
-It has been revered as an art.
+It has been revered as art.
 It has been shunned as superstition.
 It is controversial, which means it is interesting.
 So let’s take a brief look, shall we?

 Feng Shui (“wind-water”) is an ancient Chinese practice dealing with the arrangement of a space and its elements to bring balance to the environment and those who dwell within, more basically, living in harmony with your surroundings.

 This ancient philosophy says that being in tune with the elements and energy around you will bring you the most balance in life.
 These elements are Earth, Fire, Water, Metal, and Wood.
 The energy is Ch’i (pronounced ‘chee’).

 Ch’i is the life force, and it is present all around us, all of the time.
 The purpose of incorporating Feng Shui into our homes is to attract Ch’i and to raise positive energy levels.
 The Chinese have utilized this in the construction of large buildings and homes, aligning the corners of the structures with the corresponding directions of the four cardinal directions–north, south, east, and west.
 The ancient Chinese tended to build their homes according to the directions and meaning of each.